jackmorgan742/Website-with-Flask/README.md

-Goal is to build a simple website that shows the time using a module called flask.
+Goal is to build a simple website that allows the login/logout of multiple users.
+Users can input notes as reminders and/or to do lists.